-From day one, EarthSavvy faced a hard constraint.
-Building and maintaining satellite data infrastructure would consume the company’s limited engineering time and delay validation of its core product.
-Rather than treating data pipelines as a future optimization, EarthSavvy chose to solve this problem at inception by building on Tilebox as its execution and orchestration layer.
+From day one, EarthSavvy faced a hard constraint: building and maintaining satellite data infrastructure.
+This would have consumed its limited engineering time and delayed validation of its core product.
+Rather than treating data pipelines as a future optimization, EarthSavvy chose to solve this problem at inception by implementing Tilebox as its execution and orchestration layer.

 This decision shaped EarthSavvy’s technical architecture, development velocity, and long-term roadmap.